< Back

 People should feel safe and comfortable, showing up to work as their true selves.
 Religious identity is often a source of motivation in turn contributing to well-being and performance.

-Discrimination due to religious beliefs
+Examples of discrimination due to religious beliefs

 Faith will naturally make up a very big part of a person's belief system and therefore be a part of day-to-day life.
 Religious beliefs should be respected, but sometimes within the workplace, there may often be discrimination that religious minorities, in particular, might face.
+A recent survey looking at the experience of 6,315 workers in the UK and US, considering a variety of religious backgrounds highlighted that 47% of respondents said they do not feel comfortable discussing at work the religious festivals they celebrate and 32% said they have had negative experiences when expressing their religious identity at work.

 All types of discrimination can go undetected, with incidents not always being reported.
 This could include anything from subtle comments being made, feeling as if your opportunities are more limited than others or simply not being included or judged for not wanting to participate in certain activities; sometimes, discrimination can also be difficult to prove.